Capsaspora: Description

-C. owczarzaki was originally described as an amoeba-like “symbiont” of the fresh-water snail Biomphalaria glabrata.
+C. owczarzaki was originally described as an amoeba-like "symbiont" of the fresh-water snail Biomphalaria glabrata.
 The amoebae were obtained from the haemolymph of snails originally sampled in Puerto Rico.

-C. owczarzaki’s life cycle comprises 3 different stages with three different cell types, which was reported only recently.
-Under culture conditions, C. owczarzaki’s filopodial cells crawl attached to the substrate, with active replication until the end of the exponential growth phase.
+C. owczarzaki's life cycle comprises 3 different stages with three different cell types, which was reported in 2017.
+Under culture conditions, C. owczarzaki's filopodial cells crawl attached to the substrate, with active replication until the end of the exponential growth phase.
 Then, cells start to detach, retracting the branching filopodia and encysting.
 During this cystic phase, division is stopped.
-Alternatively, amoebae can actively aggregate to each other by unknown factors, forming a multicellular, aggregative structure and secreting an unstructured extracellular material that seems to prevent direct cell-cell contact.
+Alternatively, amoebae can actively aggregate to each other by unknown factors, forming a multicellular, aggregative structure and secreting an unstructured extracellular material that seems to prevent direct cell-to-cell contact.

 C. owczarzaki cells, in the filopodial stage, were described as 3 to 5 μm amoebas with a nucleus ⅓ - ½ of the diameter of the cell (containing a central nucleolus), long branched filopodia, mitochondria with flattened cristae, numerous phagosomes, lipid vacuoles, glycogen granules and a Golgi apparatus.
 Cystic cells measure 4 to 5 μm with a double wall: the outer thin, irregular and loosely attached; and the inner thicker, smooth.